Aug. 16, 2023

 The Business Cybersecurity Data Analytics Graduate Certificate, offered by the John Chambers College of Business and Economics, will prepare both data and technology analysts for the demands and requirements of both securing and analyzing data.
 Cybersecurity and data analytics have a symbiotic relationship where data of all types relies on robust cybersecurity management for security and accuracy.
 Students will demonstrate managerial expertise in understanding and investigating complex cybersecurity ideas, evaluating data security of businesses from a data and systems security perspective, using appropriate tools to mitigate cybersecurity threats and communicating the analysis and findings of a comprehensive security audit initiative to enhance the protection and security of an organization.

-The Business Cybersecurity Data Analytics Graduate Certificate is a 12-month, flexible, online hybrid program that requires 12 credit hours.
+The Business Cybersecurity Data Analytics Graduate Certificate is a flexible, online program that requires 4 courses or 12 credit hours to complete.

 Upon completion of this certificate, students will be able to: